sglvladi/TensorFlowObjectDetectionTutorial/docs/source/install.rst

         >>> hello = tf.constant('Hello, TensorFlow!')
         >>> sess = tf.Session()

 - Once the above is run, if you see a print-out similar (or identical) to the one below, it means that you could benefit from installing TensorFlow by building the sources that correspond to you specific CPU.
-Everything should still run as normal, just slower than if you had built TensorFlow from source.
+Everything should still run as normal, but potentially slower than if you had built TensorFlow from source.

     .. code-block:: python

         2019-02-28 11:59:25.810663: I T:\src\github\tensorflow\tensorflow\core\platform\cpu_feature_guard.cc:141] Your CPU supports instructions that this TensorFlow binary was not compiled to use: AVX2

-- Finally, for the sake of completing the test as described by TensorFlow themselves (see `here <https://www.tensorflow.org/install/install_windows#validate_your_installation>`_), let's run the following:
+- Finally, run the following:

     .. code-block:: python